 A microservices architecture accelerates time-to-market with higher fault tolerance and easier maintenance.
 The cloud-ready solution can be deployed on private or public clouds to ensure always-on services that can scale up as healthcare insurance requirements grow as adoption increases.

 INGO Health app brings the best gaming techniques, with excellent UX, that drives real engagement.
 INGO Health smart water bottle provides water consumption data.
 The app connects to smart bands and watches to collect physical activity, calories and sleep patterns.

 INGO Health smart water bottle offers particular advantages.
 It is engineered to precisely track activity over a period of time to show water intake habits and suggest changes to daily activities as a means to boost health and earn redeemable points.

-Being able to precisely monitor water intake with rewards to reinforce the desired behaviour, eliminates “cheating” or guesstimates, to build an accurate picture of desired behaviour that can be adopted.
+Being able to precisely monitor water intake with rewards to reinforce the desired behavior, eliminates “cheating” or guesstimates, to build an accurate picture of desired behavior that can be adopted.